umati/UA-CloudPublisher/Spec.md

 The name of a DataSet is created by the BrowsePath of the object.
 The NamespaceUri is used instead of the NamespaceIndex to make the path server-independent.
 Other BrowsePaths may also be possible.
 Alternative BrowsePaths can be mapped to the description (see description field of the MetaData).
 References can also be mapped into the description.

+## Mapping of Events

+Events are also mapped to a DataSet.
+Cause Event have no BrowsePath, the BrowsePath of the SourceName and the EventName is used.
+The mapping itself is analogous to the mapping of objects.

 ## Topic Structure

 The generic topic structure for OPC UA is: